RESPONSE –Integrated solution for positive energy and resilient cities

 More information about the project

 RESPONSE is a 60-month project that begun in 1.10.2020.
-Execution of the activities will happen during the first 3 years of the project, which is then followed by a two year’s monitoring period.
+Execution of the activities will happen during the first two years of the project, which is then followed by a three year's monitoring period.

 RESPONSE is funded by the European commission Horizon 2020-framework programme.